w1ne/w1ne.github.io/_posts/personal/2023-06-16-Selling-options-strategy.md

 $1,500	| 34 |	2.83
 $2,000	| 30 |	2.5

-Aaccording to the calculations, the sweet spot is **$1000** saving rate per month.
-Saving two tims more shortens the time for 9 months, but requeres much more effort.
+According to the calculations, the sweet spot is **$1000** saving rate per month.
+Saving $2000 more shortens the time for 9 months, but requeres much more effort.

 This is a rough estimation and doesn't account for changes in market conditions, stock performance, or the risks associated with using leverage.